King Charles III's visit rekindles Australia's debate on ending ties to the British monarchy

-MELBOURNE, Australia — (AP) — King Charles III and Queen Camilla will arrive in Sydney on Friday for the first Australian visit by a reigning monarch in more than a decade, a trip that has rekindled debate about the nation's constitutional links to Britain.
+MELBOURNE, Australia — (AP) — King Charles III and Queen Camilla arrived in Sydney on Friday for the first Australian visit by a reigning monarch in more than a decade, a trip that has rekindled debate about the nation's constitutional links to Britain.

-The Sydney Opera House's iconic sails will be illuminated with images of previous royal visits to welcome the couple, whose six-day trip will be brief by royal standards.
+The Sydney Opera House's iconic sails were illuminated with images of previous royal visits to welcome the couple, whose six-day trip will be brief by royal standards.
 Charles, 75, is being treated for cancer, which led to the scaled-down itinerary.

+Charles and Camilla were welcomed in light rain at Sydney Airport by Prime Minister Anthony Albanese, New South Wales state Premier Chris Minns and the king's representative in Australia, Governor-General Sam Mostyln.

-While the welcome will be warm, Australia's national and state leaders want the royals removed from their constitution.
+While the welcome has been warm, Australia's national and state leaders want the royals removed from their constitution.

 Monarchists expect the visit will strengthen Australians' connection to their sovereign.
 Opponents hope for a rejection of the concept that someone from the other side of the world is Australia's head of state.